rahuljindal1/node-interview-questions/README.md

 // Read:  World!
 ```

-## What are the example of built-in Duplex streams in node?
+## What are examples of built-in Duplex streams in node?

 Node.js provides several built-in duplex streams that you can use out of the box.
 One such example is the `net.Socket` class, which represents a TCP socket.
 The `net.Socket` class is a duplex stream that allows reading from and writing to a TCP socket.
 Here's an example: